hssantana92/hssantana92/README.md

 ### I'm currently working on:
 - An all in one smart home controller with TypeScript and Next.js framework
+- An app to learn Russian using TypeScript and Next.js

 <!--
 **hssantana92/hssantana92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.